Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 What Do Cruise Excursions Actually Cost?

 Ship-organised shore excursions typically fall into a predictable price range.
-A half-day coach tour or activity runs £50–£150 per person.
-Full-day excursions with transfers, a guide, lunch, and entry fees tend to come in at £80–£200 per person.
-Specialist activities : whale watching, helicopter flightseeing, private shore dining : can exceed £300.
-These prices are set by the cruise line, which typically marks up the underlying operator cost by 30–50% to cover their commission, booking infrastructure, and the ship’s guarantee.
+A half-day coach tour or activity runs £50 – £150 per person.
+Full-day excursions with transfers, a guide, lunch, and entry fees tend to come in at £80 – £200 per person.
+Specialist activities, whale watching, helicopter flightseeing, and private shore dining, can exceed £300.
+These prices are set by the cruise line, which typically marks up the underlying operator cost by 30 – 50% to cover their commission, booking infrastructure, and the ship’s guarantee.

 Prices also vary by destination.
 Mediterranean and Caribbean excursions tend to be mid-range.
-Alaska and expedition cruising push prices higher because of the logistics involved.
+Alaska and expedition cruising push prices higher because of the transport complexity involved.
 Norwegian fjords can be surprisingly cheap for certain activities because the infrastructure is already well developed for tourism.

 The single biggest argument for booking through the ship is the return guarantee.
-If your excursion runs late for any reason outside your control : traffic, a delayed attraction, an overrunning guide : the ship will wait for you.
+If your excursion runs late for any reason outside your control, traffic, a delayed attraction, or an overrunning guide, the ship will wait for you.
 Miss the ship on an independent tour and you are responsible for getting yourself to the next port at your own expense, which can cost hundreds of pounds in flights, taxis, and hotels.

 This guarantee has genuine monetary value, and the question is whether that value justifies the price premium at any given port.
 In a straightforward, walkable port where the town centre is five minutes from the dock, the risk of missing the ship independently is negligible.
 In a port where your destination is two hours away by coach, where road conditions are unpredictable, or where there is only one practical route back, the guarantee becomes significantly more valuable.

-It’s worth noting that the guarantee applies to the entire coach, not just you.
+It’s useful to know that the guarantee applies to the entire coach, not just you.
 If one passenger on your ship excursion is delayed, the whole group waits and then the ship waits for the whole group.
-This occasionally means ship excursions return with very little buffer time, which can be stressful in itself.
+This occasionally means ship excursions return with little buffer time, which can be stressful in itself.

 Missing the Ship is Expensive

 There are ports and situations where booking through the ship is the right call, full stop.
-Complex logistics top the list.
-If getting to your destination requires a combination of transfers, border crossings, or remote terrain, such as a rainforest excursion in Costa Rica, a visit to Machu Picchu from a Peruvian port, or wildlife watching in the Galápagos : the ship’s excursion operators have infrastructure and contingency plans that individual operators often can’t match.
+Complex transport and timing top the list.
+If getting to your destination requires a combination of transfers, border crossings, or remote terrain, such as a rainforest excursion in Costa Rica, a visit to Machu Picchu from a Peruvian port, or wildlife watching in the Galápagos: the ship’s excursion operators have infrastructure and contingency plans that individual operators often can’t match.
 When something goes wrong, you want someone whose business depends on that ship waiting for you.

 First-time visitors to a region often benefit from the structure too.
-If you have no knowledge of local transport, limited language skills, and no established plan, a ship excursion removes all the friction.
+If you have no knowledge of local transport, limited language skills, and no established plan, a ship excursion removes much of the hassle.
 The premium you pay partly buys peace of mind, and that is a legitimate value for many cruisers.

-• Complex logistics handled.
+• Complex transport and timing are handled.
 Remote destinations, border crossings, and multi-stage transfers are managed for you.

 • Licensed guides at major sites.
 Ship operators use vetted guides with official site access, often including queue priority.